digikar99/moodle_scrapper/README.md

 ## DEPENDENCIES

 Requires python 2.7 and scrapy 1.4.
-Python is usually paxked with your disctribution.
+Python is usually packed with your disctribution.
 To install scrapy, run

     sudo apt update && sudo apt install python-scrapy